Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 01.45.35 UTC
+- WIB: Rabu, 7 Januari 2026 02.26.03 UTC
-- WITA: Rabu, 7 Januari 2026 02.45.35 UTC
+- WITA: Rabu, 7 Januari 2026 03.26.03 UTC
-- WIT: Rabu, 7 Januari 2026 03.45.35 UTC
+- WIT: Rabu, 7 Januari 2026 04.26.03 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology